What is Osteomalacia?

 What Causes Osteomalacia?

-Bone mineralisation requires adequate minerals (calcium, phosphorus and vitamin D).
+Bone mineralization requires adequate minerals (calcium, phosphorus and vitamin D).
 Inadequate amounts of any one of these will develop into osteomalacia.
 Here is a list of the known causes of osteomalacia.

 Other possible risk factors of osteomalacia